ocaml/opam-repository/governance/policies/archiving.md

 # opam Repository Archiving Policy

-*NOTE*: This policy is not static and will be updated as the process matures.

 ## Terminology

 - The primary opam repository, (referred to here as the "primary repo") is located at [ocaml/opam-repository](https://github.com/ocaml/opam-repository).
 The primary repo is curated to ensure that compatible packages are co-installable on as many supported platforms as possible, and it is the default package repository.